AtillaColak/unboxd/README.md

 ## Further Improvements
 If there's enough demand, I'll update unboxd in the future and improve it with new functionalities I already have in mind.
 So the version available in the chrome store is the first version.

-## TODO TODAY
-* fix the logo and finalize the webstore-related design implications.
-* more code documentation and modularization.
-* Optimize the code. (such as making sure smart naming is called once per movie since it's costly timewise.)
-* improved the error handling and more fail-safe code.